Nerve Discomfort Care Through Non-Invasive Approaches

 Neuropathy refers to changes in nerve function that may affect mobility or sensation.
 Some of the most common symptoms include:

-A structured care plan focusing on the root cause of nerve irritation can support improved mobility and function.
+A structured care plan focusing on the root cause of nerve irritation can help improve mobility and function.

 Understanding Nerve Compression and Structural Influence